UKHomeOffice/taskflow/documents/design-overview.md

 Workflows are represented at a high-level by a series of states, through which a data entity (a record) will move, from initial receipt - for example, submission of a webform - to a "completed" state.

+It is assumed that all workflows would have one or more "end states".
+Long-term administration of records in a CRM-type system is considered out of scope here.

 ### Tasks

 Tasks represent a requirement for user input in order to process the record.
 They are the human touchpoints in the workflow, and will generally include (non-automatable) decision making processes and interactions with other systems and services.